eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 * Regenerate types with Fast DDS-Gen v4.0.1.
 * Remove datasharing directory info from monitor GUI.

+This release includes the following **bugfixes**:

+* Remove uncorrectly used assertions.

 This release includes the following **dependencies update**:

 .. list-table::